Emmanuel-Onyango/python-practice/README.md

       for example, if one inputs Barcelona, the output will be anolecraB

  5.sum of elements in a list.py file
- I function that has the string whose elements are to be calculated as parameter I also implemented the use of a variable that stores the number of elements of the list
+ I implemented the use of a function that has the string whose elements are to be calculated as parameter I also implemented the use of a variable that stores the number of elements of the list
      Consequently, follows a loop through the list and count elements then store the count finally, return the stored count in a variable